A Unified Network Equilibrium for E-Hailing Platform Operation and Customer Mode Choice: Module 3: TNC customer mode choice

 \subsubsection{Mode choice condition}

 Define $\mu_{w}, \forall w\in {\cal W}$ as the minimum mode disutility for OD pair $\forall w\in {\cal W}$.
-At equilibrium, no traveler (i.e., e-solo, e-pooling) can reduce her modal disutility by unilaterally switching travel modes, i.e., the cost of utilized mode is equal, less than that of unused modes: This equilibrium condition can be formulated as a complementarity problem:
+At equilibrium, no traveler (i.e., e-solo, e-pooling) can reduce her modal disutility by unilaterally switching travel modes, i.e., the cost of utilized mode is equal, less than that of unused modes: